likadariichuk/DRF-Social-Login/README.md

 Set up a new project with a single application:

     django-admin startproject api
-    rename parent "api" directory to the "core" cd core
+Rename parent "api" directory to the "core"

+    cd core
     cd api
     django-admin startapp authentication